haideralp/Sparta_Virtualisation/README.md

 - Unzip folder - in virtualisation folder (should show app and environment)

 - What is node js - how to launch it ?

 - What are the dependencies - install nodejs -> required version of that version 6.0 or above (sudo app-get install node.js -y (doesn't tells you version))  centOS 'yum install nodejs -y'

 - Which environment must this app be deloyed in - Linux, Ubun 16.04 or above

--What the features of this app - 3 pages
+- What the features of this app - 3 pages
-1 -  sparta app page,
+1. sparta app page,
-2 - fibonacci replacement
+2. fibonacci replacement
-3 - is '192.168.10.100:3000 /posts) for mon
+3. is '192.168.10.100:3000 /posts) for mon

 - Are they any security issues we should be aware of ? mongo default port is 27017 and mondodb allows to access  - mongod.conf you need to allow the required ip (machine)

+-

 # Monolith Deployment

 - A monolith application is run in a container as a single service and each container has the same features as all other containers.
 If one application experiences a change in demand the entire architecture must be scaled to meet this.
+A nodejs app --> is backend too and by default works on port 3000.

 ![image](https://user-images.githubusercontent.com/97620055/184660975-cb216211-8f92-4204-bb03-a44f50a6b75c.png)